caktus/chippy/README.md

 ## Provisioning

 These are the main steps used to create the staging namespace in the Caktus cluster.
-We'll need to do them again for production or for any other environment we'd like to add.
+We'll need to do some of them again for production or for any other environment we'd like to add.

 ### Set up the python requirements